 Ok, next project.
 Could you inform us on your partner, client and type of assigment for the practical assignment?

 I am working with Jolinde.
 Our project is to make a reference book for Facing Pages.
 Facing Pages is a magazine festival here in Arnhem.
 It went well, we had a lot of fun.
 The assignment is nice because you are working with beautiful magazines and we got free tickets to Facing Pages!

 Could you perhaps elaborate a little on your whole ‘GDA Experience’ as to how you’ve experienced over all in the last 4 years?

 It was ok.
 It’s a miracle I didn’t die of a caffeine overdose.
 I wish I started in the first year now, instead of 4 years ago.
 And maybe then, I would start studying Interaction Design.
 The lessons they get now seem really awesome with all the programing stuff.

 Five years from now, you’ll be doing what?

-Any tips for upcoming graduate students, or for new students?
+Last question; any tips for upcoming graduate students, or new students?